Unravelling the Oil Crash of 2016: Causes, Impacts, and Lessons Learned

 Interestingly, the International Energy Agency (IEA) anticipates a slight decline in oil supplies, but their projections have a history of inaccuracy.
 It remains uncertain if these projections account for the forthcoming influx of Iranian oil.
 Furthermore, Russia and Saudi Arabia show no signs of reducing their oil supplies.

 In 2016, Russia achieved record-breaking crude oil production of 534 million tonnes, with a 1.4% year-on-year increase in oil and gas condensate production.
 Bloomberg noted that Russia’s oil production was poised to reach a post-Soviet record, exceeding 10.86 million barrels per day.
-Similarly, instead of cutting production, Saudi Arabia has been pumping oil at near-maximum capacity.
-From a supply perspective, there are no encouraging factors for a sustained upward trend in oil prices.
+Similarly, Saudi Arabia has been pumping oil at near-maximum capacity instead of cutting production.
+From a supply perspective, no encouraging factors exist for a sustained upward trend in oil prices.

 A Prudent Approach for Speculators and Conservative Investors Alike

-As oil has now closed below the psychological threshold of $30 on a weekly basis, it is highly probable that it will undergo another downward wave before reaching a tradable bottom.
+As oil has now closed below the psychological threshold of $30 on a weekly basis, it will probably undergo another downward wave before reaching a tradable bottom.
 The possibility of a move towards the $23-$25 range has become considerably strong.
-However, as long as oil does not register a weekly close below $23.00, it will begin forming a slow bottoming pattern.
+However, if oil does not register a weekly close below $23.00, it will form a slow bottoming pattern.

-It is important to note that once a bottom is established, expectations for a significant surge in oil prices should be tempered.
-Trading is likely to be confined within a relatively narrow range of $24.00-$36.00 for a considerable period.
+It is important to note that expectations for a significant surge in oil prices should be tempered once a bottom is established.
+Trading will likely be confined within a relatively narrow range of $24.00-$36.00 for a considerable period.
 A monthly close above $40 will signal a potential shift in the trading range to a slightly higher zone of $36.00-$58.00, possibly reaching $65.00 in an overshoot scenario.

 Caution and Opportunities in the Volatile Oil Market